-This month our Muse is the #1 New York Times bestselling poet and illustrator, Rupi Kaur.
+This month we're inspired by the #1 New York Times bestselling poet and illustrator, Rupi Kaur.

 For a 25 year old, Rupi Kaur is one talented woman.
 Born in 1992, in Punjab (India) to a Sikh family, she emigrated with her parents and three siblings to Canada when she was just five years old.
 After completing her degree in Rhetoric Studies, she published her first collection of poems, Milk and Honey, in 2014 which went on to sell over a million copies and graced the New York Times bestsellers list every week for over a year.
 The collection has since been translated into over thirty languages and her long-awaited second collection The Sun and Her Flowers’ was published in 2017.